 What is a Systems Software Developer?

-Systems Software Developer Job Description Research, design, develop, and test operating systems-level software, compilers, and network distribution software for medical, industrial, military, communications, aerospace, business, scientific, and general computing applications.
+Job Description & Duties Research, design, develop, and test operating systems-level software, compilers, and network distribution software for medical, industrial, military, communications, aerospace, business, scientific, and general computing applications.
 Set operational specifications and formulate and analyze software requirements.
 May design embedded systems software.
 Apply principles and techniques of computer science, engineering, and mathematical analysis.

 - Advise customer about or perform maintenance of software system.

 - Confer with data processing or project managers to obtain information on limitations or capabilities for data processing projects.

 - Evaluate factors such as reporting formats required, cost constraints, or need for security restrictions to determine hardware configuration.